EventsEvents

 Comacchio Valleys, Flamingo Flight | Ph.
 Valentina Tomasi, Archivio Visit Comacchio

-Easter in Emilia-Romagna is also about events and outdoor activities.
-Here are a few examples: stroll among thousands of colourful tulips and create your own personalised bouquet at the Tulipark – the Festival of Blooming Tulips in Bologna, or join the traditional Easter Monday walk along the Bregoli path that leads from Casalecchio di Reno to the Sanctuary of the Madonna di San Luca, followed by a snack.
+Easter in Emilia-Romagna is also synonymous with outdoor events and activities.
+A few examples?
+Stroll amongst thousands of colourful tulips and create your own personalised bouquet at the Tulipark – The Festival of Blooming Tulips in Bologna, or take part in the traditional Easter Monday walk along the Bregoli trail, which leads from Casalecchio di Reno to the Sanctuary of the Madonna di San Luca, with a snack at the end.

 Hiking and Biking